Welcome to Clover Park Technical College!

 Clover Park Technical College and the members of our College community stand firmly against all acts of violence, racism, and bigotry.
 It is our responsibility to model respect, equity, and inclusion, and to speak out against inequities and injustices in our community and society.
 As a College, we will do better.
 We have started this important work and we will continue until a transformative change is accomplished and beyond.
 I want the Black members of our community to know, we see you, we hear you, we stand with you, and we are committed to action.

 Each month, CPTC recognizes the efforts of the wonderful faculty and staff by celebrating them within our College community.
 Employees from every area of the College may nominate peers who they believe go the extra mile in their role and who embody the CPTC values of:

-Dr. Joyce Loveday served Clover Park Technical College as Interim President, then President, since June 1, 2016.
-She’s been an integral part of the college community since 2002, however, serving in the roles of Dean for Business and Computer Technology, Assistant to the President, Associate VP for Instruction, and VP for Student Learning.
+Dr. Joyce Loveday has served Clover Park Technical College in the position of President since June, 2016; however, she’s been an integral part of the college community since 2002, serving in the roles of Dean for Business and Computer Technology, Assistant to the President, Associate VP for Instruction, and VP for Student Learning.

 Dr. Loveday’s cumulative higher education experience spans over 30 years and... read more about Dr. Loveday